 Ontario NDP sets rules for leadership contest naming new party head by March 2023

 Ontario NDP interim Leader Peter Tabuns speaks to the media at Queens Park, in Toronto, Wednesday, June 29, 2022.
+Ontario's New Democrats have mapped out the rules for a leadership contest that will see a new party head in place by the first week of March 2023.
 THE CANADIAN PRESS/Chris Young

 Share: